anthonydmays/grpc-vs-rest/grpc-rest-app/README.md

 ## Description

-A basic address book app built using a REST API on Express and a Svelte frontend.
+A basic address book app built using a gRPC API exposed via a REST-like endpoint using Envoy.

 ## Prerequisites